Transferring to Rollins is as seamless as it is rewarding, and there’s no time like now to make the move.

 With generous merit scholarships and need-based financial aid, finishing your degree at Rollins is far more affordable than you think.
 Transfer-specific academic scholarships that range from $15,000 to $20,000.
 Renewable $6,000 Phi Theta Kappa scholarships. $50 million in annual state, federal, and institutional assistance.
 At Rollins, your financial aid options abound.

 Phillip Denizard ’16 transferred to Rollins from Valencia and quickly realized the power of our alumni network.
-The communications major forged a mentorship with fashion executive Stacy Van Praagh ’93, which led to internships at L’Eclaireur in Paris and Givenchy in New York.
-After graduation, Van Praagh helped Denizard launch his fashion career as an assistant buyer at Gucci’s U.S. headquarters in New York City.
+The communication major forged a mentorship with fashion executive Stacy Van Praagh ’93, which led to internships at L’Eclaireur in Paris and Givenchy in New York as well as his first position after graduation as an assistant buyer at Gucci’s U.S. headquarters in New York City.
+The fashion aficionado has continued to thrive in the Big Apple and is now an inventory planner and account executive at Alexander McQueen.

 Rollins has an entire office dedicated to helping our students secure the best resume-builders.
 Just ask Michael Gutensohn ’18, a computer science major and Valencia transfer who landed three consecutive internships at NASA.
-Gutensohn handled software development at NASA’s Jet Propulsion Lab and was a computer-engineering intern at Kennedy Space Center’s Ground Systems Development and Operations Program.
-This spring, he’s working on 3-D facial and object recognition in KSC’s Augmented Virtual Reality Lab.
+Gutensohn handled software development at NASA’s Jet Propulsion Lab, served as a computer-engineering intern at Kennedy Space Center’s Ground Systems Development and Operations Program, and is currently pursuing a master’s in information management and systems at the UC Berkeley School of Information.

 Rebecca Charbonneau ’16 hit the reset button on her college career at Rollins and quickly reaped the rewards of our interdisciplinary liberal arts education.
 As a student, the art history and critical media studies major performed independent research in England and Italy.
 After graduation, Charbonneau earned her master’s in the history of science, medicine, and technology from the University of Oxford.
 And in 2018, she was one of just 35 U.S. students to earn a Gates Cambridge Scholarship, one of the most prestigious postgraduate scholarships in the world.
-Charbonneau will pursue a PhD in the history and philosophy of science at the University of Cambridge beginning October 2018.
+Charbonneau is currently pursuing a PhD in the history and philosophy of science at the University of Cambridge.

 Take the next step today and learn more about how to transfer to Rollins.